-In an effort to increase officer morale and transparency the facility Division Chief(s) host quarterly Town Hall meetings; wherein, updates on policy and procedures are discussed, departmental updates are provided, and officers are encouraged to have a voice in discussions.
+In an effort to increase officer morale through more transparency at the higher levels, the Deputy Chief Probation Officer, and the facility Division Chief(s) host quarterly Town Hall meetings; wherein, updates on policy and procedures are discussed, departmental updates are provided, and officers are encouraged to have a voice in discussions.
 Officers are included in updates and changes in practice/policy regarding facility matters, procedures and the implementation and role of facility procedures.
 The voice of the officers is heard during daily facility briefings, participation in the Institutional Solution Committee meetings which encompasses line officers in discussion of facility matters, and through the Division Chief(s) who have an open-door policy.
-Officers are included on committees around the facility regarding the development, piloting, and implementation of the facility's new Behavior Management System, as well as procedural updates.